SeanKski/academic-kickstart/content/publication/feature-shift-detection/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "*Neural Information Processing Systems*"
+publication: "*Neural Information Processing Systems (NeurIPS)*"
-publication_short: "*NeurIPS*"
+publication_short: ""

 abstract: "While previous distribution shift detection approaches can identify if a shift has occurred, these approaches cannot localize which specific features have caused a distribution shift—a critical step in diagnosing or fixing any underlying issue.
 For example, in military sensor networks, users will want to detect when one or more of the sensors has been compromised, and critically, they will want to know which specific sensors might be compromised.
 Thus, we first define a formalization of this problem as multiple conditional distribution hypothesis tests and propose both non-parametric and parametric statistical tests.
 For both efficiency and flexibility, we then propose to use a test statistic based on the density model score function (i.e., gradient with respect to the input)—which can easily compute test statistics for all dimensions in a single forward and backward pass.
 Any density model could be used for computing the necessary statistics including deep density models such as normalizing flows or autoregressive models.
 We additionally develop methods for identifying when and where a shift occurs in multivariate time-series data and show results for multiple scenarios using realistic attack models on both simulated and real world data."